 All students living in residence halls are required to enroll in at least fifteen (15) semester credit hours and maintain twelve (12) semester credit hours during the sixteen-week fall and spring semesters.
-Enrollment in at least six (6) semester credit hours is required for residents enrolled in a summer term, and at least six semester credit hours is required for residents enrolled in an 8-week fall/spring term.
+Enrollment in at least six (6) semester credit hours is required for residents enrolled in a summer term.
 Students enrolled in internet courses only will not be permitted to reside in campus housing.

 2. Attendance Requirement